 What happened with the Blood Sword books was they were originally meant to be written by me and Oliver together.
 But while I was a full-time author, Oliver had a job at Transworld Publishing (publishers of Dragon Warriors) and his workload began to mushroom, with the result that he had to back out after doing only about 25% of the first book, The Battlepits of Krarth.
 I then wrote the next three, but we always intended that Oliver would clear enough time that we could partner up on the finale of the series, The Walls of Spyte.
-Unfortunately, after drawing that first map he had to drop out because of a combination of career and personal pressures.
-That's why Jamie Thomson jumped in at short notice to help out with the last hundred paragraphs.
+Unfortunately, after drawing that first map and writing about half the book he had to drop out owing to a combination of career and personal pressures.
+That's why Jamie Thomson jumped in at short notice to help out with a couple of hundred paragraphs.

 The Blood Sword books are probably quite hard to find these days (legally, anyway) but the first three were turned into my Chronicles of the Magi novels, available as PDFs for $4.95 each on DriveThru.
 Again, not strictly canonical Legend, but useful for roleplaying in Krarth, Wyrd, Outremer or the Ta'ashim lands.
 This taster should help you decide: